 Music in the Museum

 Classical-music lovers should try to attend a concert held during the ongoing Música No Museu.
-Held annually over a number of months this event features dozens of concerts (all free) each month, held at museums and cultural spaces around the city, including inside the Museu de Arte Moderna, Museu da República, Centro Cultural Banco do Brasil and Parque das Ruínas.
-Most concerts are held during the daytime (typically starting some time between noon and 3pm), making it an alternative to the beach if you need a break.
+Held annually over a number of months, this event features dozens of free concerts each month at museums and cultural spaces around the city, including the Museu de Arte Moderna, Museu da República, Centro Cultural Banco do Brasil and Parque das Ruínas.
+Most concerts are held during the day (typically starting some time between noon and 3pm), making them an alternative to the beach if you need a break.
 Visit the website or pick up a brochure from any tourist office for the current schedule.

 - Ipanema & Leblon A handful of theaters, cinemas and live-music venues.

 - Gávea, Jardim Botânico & Lagoa Live-music spots at lakeside kiosks.

 - Botafogo, Humaitá & Urca Several cinemas and creative venues.